-4 Children considered by the admission authority to have exceptional social or medical needs which makes the preferred school the most suitable school for the child.
-The admission authority may consult with other medical or educational professionals for a further opinion as to whether the child should be allocated a place at the preferred school due to a particular medical condition or social need;
+4 Children considered by the admission authority to have exceptional social or medical (ESM) needs which makes the preferred school the most suitable school for the child.

+The admission authority may consult with other medical or educational professionals for a further opinion as to whether the child should be allocated a place at the preferred school due to a particular medical condition or social need.
+A medical condition alone does not guarantee ESM criteria.

-It is the responsibility of parent/carers to provide the additional information where they believe this criterion applies.
+It is the responsibility of parents/carers to provide the additional information where they believe this criterion applies.
 To be given priority on this basis, the admission authority would have to be satisfied that the child's needs were such that the preferred school would be the most suitable school for the child.

 Admissions officers defer these considerations and decisions to a panel of children's services officers, in areas such as safeguarding and education social care.
-This 'Exceptional Social and Medical (ESM) Panel' considers any documentation provided by parent/carers and assesses whether these needs are 'exceptional' in nature.
-Admissions officers have no decision-making role in this process and only identify those applications to be considered by the ESM Panel and request further information from parent/carers.
+This 'Exceptional Social and Medical (ESM) Panel' considers any documentation provided by parents/carers and assesses whether these needs are 'exceptional' in nature.
+Admissions officers have no decision-making role in this process and only identify those applications to be considered by the ESM Panel and request further information from parents/carers.
 Those applications with supporting information that the ESM Panel determines are 'exceptional' would have to be where only the preferred school could meet the pupil's need.